пирожки с мясом и сыром

 I have it on really good authority that Russian cheeses are very bad, so even if you can get it, avoid it.
 Although, I question if it is worse than normal dairy case cheese in the US.

 Canola oil can also be used, it is cheaper but far less healthy.
 Things cooked in grapeseed oil taste much cleaner and is healthier.

 This turned out really well and paired it with a nice salad and buckwheat soup.

 This is the first time I have made anything Russian and I have to say I was pleased, although this recipe makes a lot.
 I am refrigerating the uncooked extras to keep the dough from rising.
 After taking it out an hour, it should cook up great.
 Edit: it did!

 There are many other possible fillings, from around the world, worth exploring later on.
 As for other traditional fillings, I have seen buckwheat, cottage cheese and dill, chicken and mushrooms, the possibilities seem endless.
-As long as the filling is not filled with liquid, it should work well.
+As long as the filling is not liquid, it should work well.

 Pro-tip: Don’t chop your finger off while chopping the dill like I did.